haso2007/port-buddy/README.md

 ### 1. Installation

-Download the latest version of the `port-buddy` CLI for your platform (Windows, Linux, or Mac).
+Download the latest version of the `portbuddy` CLI for your platform (Windows, Linux, or Mac).

 ### 2. Authentication